 - How to complete Form SSA-8 to receive your death benefit

-Let’s start with a little information on the form itself.
+Let’s start with a walkthrough on the SSA-8 form itself.

 How do I complete Form SSA-8?